 Exploring Vatnshellir you‘ll descend into a subterranean world of stalactites, stalagmites, and strange lava formations.
 The glow of your headlight may form eerie shapes and shadows, which dance across the walls of the cave.
 The caving is short, very easy, and suitable for everyone.

-Black Beach Djúpalónssandur
+Black Sand Beach Djúpalónssandur

 From the curious underworld of Vatnshellir, we continue to Djúpalónssandur, a black-pebbled beach that offers stark views out to the sea and fascinating histories of shipwrecks and adventure.